 How long do you have to keep your financial records?

-- If you are a limited company owner, you should keep all your business-related tax records for a minimum of 6 years from the end of your current accounting period.
+If you are a limited company owner, you should keep all your business-related tax records for a minimum of 6 years from the end of your current accounting period.
 Umbrella company contractors only have to keep personal tax records, as they are employees, not business owners.

-- If you are also an employer, you need to keep all PAYE records for 3 years (in addition to the current year).
-If you operate through your own company and pay yourself (and/or others) a salary, then you are en ’employer’.
+If you are also an employer, you need to keep all PAYE records for 3 years (in addition to the current year).
+If you operate through your own company and pay yourself (and/or others) a salary, then you are an ’employer’.
 You need to maintain records of all deductions made from employees’ pay, benefits, expenses and any statutory payments.

-- If you are a company director, you must file an annual self assessment tax return and pay any outstanding personal tax on your income (dividends and any other untaxed income).
+If you are a company director, you must file an annual self assessment tax return and pay any outstanding personal tax on your income (dividends and any other untaxed income).

-- For personal income tax, you must keep all relevant records of income and any capital gains you may have realised for 22 months from the end of the tax year to which they relate.
+For personal income tax, you must keep all relevant records of income and any capital gains you may have realised for 22 months from the end of the tax year to which they relate.

 Why you should keep hold of your tax records